aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/document-properties/setting-scalecrop-and-linksuptodate-properties-of-built-in-document-properties/_index.md

 ## **Setting ScaleCrop and LinksUpToDate Properties of Built-In Document Properties**
 The following sample code sets the [GetScaleCrop()](https://reference.aspose.com/cells/go-cpp/builtindocumentpropertycollection/getscalecrop/) and [GetLinksUpToDate()](https://reference.aspose.com/cells/cpp/aspose.cells.properties/builtindocumentpropertycollection/getlinksuptodate/) extended built-in document properties of the workbook.
 Please check the [output excel file](5115500.xlsx) generated with this code, change its extension to .zip and extract its contents and view the app.xml as shown in the screenshot above.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-SettingScalecropAndLinksuptodatePropertiesOfBuiltInDocumentProperties.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-SettingScalecropAndLinksuptodatePropertiesOfBuiltInDocumentProperties.go" >}}